This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 #endif

-• libstdc++ uses __GXX_MERGED_TYPEINFO_NAMES to control enabling.
+• libstdc++ uses __GXX_MERGED_TYPEINFO_NAMES to control whether it’s enabled.